aparajita/eslint-config-base/README.md

 ## Coding style

 In terms of coding style, this config follows [standard js](https://standardjs.com/rules.html) with the exception of disallowing a space after function name declarations ([space-before-function-paren](https://eslint.org/docs/rules/space-before-function-paren.html)).

+Any formatting rules that [`Prettier`](https://prettier.io) handles are not enforced by this config.
+I have found I can avoid a lot of problems by configuring and running `prettier` separately from `eslint`.
+As the `prettier` authors point out about integrating `prettier` with `eslint`:

+> You end up with a lot of red squiggly lines in your editor, which gets annoying.
+Prettier is supposed to make you forget about formatting – and not be in your face about it!

 ## Rule philosophy